mseaman26/Portfolio-page-showcasing-web-developement-coding-skills-by-Mike-Seaman/README.md

 - I split up the css styling into two separate files.
 This is another method that left me uncertain as to weather or not I was using best practice, but again, it got the results I intended

 - I assigned the width of some elements to a percentage of the screen width.
 I would then use  media queries to change that percentage (make it larger) when the screen got smaller.
-I imagine I'll learn a better way to do this as I further my knowledge.
-Below is a snippet shoeing those media queries
+Below is a snippet showing and example of those media queries

 ```css
 @media screen and (max-width: 992px) {